LeonardoCiaccio/boilerplate-electron-tailwue-hero/README.md

-# Vue 3, Tailwind CSS, and Heroicons Boilerplate
+# Electron,Vue 3, Tailwind CSS, and Heroicons Boilerplate

 A ready-to-use boilerplate for Vue 3 projects with: